seven-technologies-cloud/pythonrest/README.md

 When reinstalling the local pip package for tests, make sure to delete the build folder generated on the root folder of the project, as retaining that folder can lead to the project being built using that folder and not catching any changes you made to the project files.

+Thank you for riding with us!
+Feel free to use and contribute to our project.
+PythonREST CLI Tool generates a COMPLETE API for a relational database based on a connection string.
+It reduces your API development time by 40-60% and it's OPEN SOURCE!
+Please rank this repo 5 starts if you like our job!